Why the Lawsuit From Lizzo’s Former Dancers Is Such a Bombshell

 OK, what about the economic part?

-This involves the management of Big Grrrl Big Touring, Inc., who are implicated in a few alleged infractions.
-The plaintiffs state that BGBT and Lizzo disliked the idea of dancers taking other jobs during breaks.
+This involves the management of Big Grrrl Big Touring, Inc., who is implicated in a few alleged infractions.
+The plaintiffs state that BGBT and Lizzo disliked the idea of dancers’ taking other jobs during breaks.
 When the dancers requested a retainer of 50 percent of their weekly tour rate during downtime since they wouldn’t be taking other jobs, a BGBT accountant instead allegedly countered with 25 percent, and called the dancers’ behavior while on tour “unacceptable and disrespectful,” while offering no supporting details.
-The plaintiffs claim that comments from the BGBT management team, which they say consisted of mostly “white Europeans,” criticizing their laziness, unprofessionalism, and poor attitudes, were only ever made towards the non-white castmembers, leaving them with the impression “that these comments were charged with racial and fat-phobic animus.”
-It’s interesting, to say the least, that someone who prides themselves on uplifting full-figured Black women would have a production company managed by mostly “white Europeans,” but I digress…
+The plaintiffs claim that comments from the BGBT management team—a group they say consisted of mostly “white Europeans”—criticizing their laziness, unprofessionalism, and poor attitudes were only ever made toward the nonwhite cast members, leaving them with the impression “that these comments were charged with racial and fat-phobic animus.”
+It’s interesting, to say the least, that someone who prides themself on uplifting full-figured Black women would have a production company managed mostly by “white Europeans,” but I digress …

 Woof, that is a lot.
 Understandably, people are upset by this, but why are people so upset?

 Before Tuesday, Lizzo’s brand—with a few notable previous sour notes, which I’ll share in a moment—could be summarized in one word: positivity.
 Not only did she make anthems for the believers of the “dump him” fifth wave of feminism, but because she is a big girl on an incredibly public stage, she has fought back against an army of body-shamers antagonizing her online.
-Between early 2019 and today, it seemed like every 6 months, someone was trying to cancel Lizzo for no other reason than being bigger than a size 6—or, coming from the other side, for trying to lose weight.
-She leaned into it, preaching body positivity and anti-bullying in everything she does, from the revealing clothing she wears, TikTok videos she makes, or projects she starts—like Lizzo’s Watch Out For the Big Grrrls, which was created to highlight underrepresented full-figured dancers, the best of which she would cast on her Special tour.
+Between early 2019 and today, it seemed as if, every six months, someone was trying to cancel Lizzo for no other reason than that she’s bigger than a Size 6—or, coming from the other side, for her trying to lose weight.
+She’s leaned into it, preaching body positivity and anti-bullying in everything she does, from the revealing clothing she wears, TikTok videos she makes, and projects she starts—like Lizzo’s Watch Out for the Big Grrrls, which was created to highlight underrepresented full-figured dancers, the best of which she would cast on her “Special” tour.

-Last month, Lizzo was being praised for inviting a 7 year-old Black girl on stage after a TikTok of her dancing to Lizzo’s song “About Damn Time” went viral.
-Just last week, Lizzo was in the news again for inviting an 11-year-old on stage who claimed, via holding up a sign in the audience, that she was a victim of bullying.
-While onstage, Lizzo gave her a hug and some encouraging words.
+Last month, Lizzo was praised for inviting a 7-year-old Black girl onstage after a TikTok of her dancing to Lizzo’s song “About Damn Time” went viral.
+Just last week, Lizzo was in the news again, for inviting an 11-year-old onstage who claimed, via holding up a sign in the audience, that she was a victim of bullying.
+While she was onstage, Lizzo gave her a hug and some encouraging words.
 It’s shocking to see a celebrity who has made their entire public persona one of acceptance and love be accused of such horrible things that are in direct opposition to those ideals.

-You mentioned others have spoken up—who are they and what have they said?
+You mentioned that others have spoken up.
+Who are they, and what have they said?

-Shortly after the news broke on Tuesday, one of Lizzo’s former dancers, Courtney Hollinquest, wrote on her Instagram story that, though she’s not a part of the lawsuit, the plaintiff’s claims echoed her personal experiences working with the singer.
-In support of Hollinquest’s message, Lizzo’s former creative director, Quinn Wilson, posted to her own Instagram stories, applauding “the dancers’ courage to bring this to light,” adding, “I haven’t been a part of that world for around three years, for a reason … I grieve parts of my own experience.
+Shortly after the news broke on Tuesday, one of Lizzo’s former dancers, Courtney Hollinquest, wrote on her Instagram story that though she’s not a part of the lawsuit, the plaintiff’s claims echoed her personal experiences working with the singer.
+In support of Hollinquest’s message, Lizzo’s former creative director Quinn Wilson posted to her own Instagram stories, applauding “the dancers’ courage to bring this to light,” adding, “I haven’t been a part of that world for around three years, for a reason. … I grieve parts of my own experience.
 I’d appreciate space to understand my feelings.”
 In addition to Hollinquest and Wilson, filmmaker Sophia Nahli Allison also came forward, claiming on her social media profiles that in 2019 she was supposed to work with Lizzo on her documentary Love, Lizzo, but she left the project.
 (The documentary was instead directed by Doug Pray and released on HBO Max last year.)
-Allison said that she “was treated with such disrespect” by the singer after traveling with her, continuing by commenting on “how arrogant, self-centered, and unkind she is.”
+Allison said that she “was treated with such disrespect” by the singer after traveling with her, and continued by commenting on “how arrogant, self-centered, and unkind she is.”

 I’m sure the people who’ve disliked Lizzo for being fat in public are handling this extremely normally.

 Nope!
-In fact, plenty of people online are using this news as an opportunity to make fatphobic comments against the singer, which is incredibly uncalled for and disheartening.
-It’s okay to dislike Lizzo because of these allegations, or any of her past infractions, like when she doxxed a food delivery worker after mistakenly believing she stole her food (the worker sued Lizzo, but later voluntarily dismissed the suit), or when she argued that all music journalists should be unemployed (she only kinda walked this back?), or the time she claimed that serial abuser Chris Brown was her favorite person in the world (she didn’t walk that one back at all).
-I could go on, but I would like to make it very clear that Lizzo’s actions are not justifications for fatphobia or misogyny—in this particular case they are just the opposite, considering all three plaintiffs are big women of color.
+In fact, plenty of people online are using this news as an opportunity to make fatphobic comments about the singer, which is incredibly uncalled for and disheartening.
+It’s OK to dislike Lizzo because of these allegations, or any of her past infractions, like when she doxxed a food delivery worker after mistakenly believing that she had stolen her food (the worker sued Lizzo but later voluntarily dismissed the suit), or when she argued that all music journalists should be unemployed (she only kinda walked this back?), or when she claimed that serial abuser Chris Brown was her favorite person in the world (she didn’t walk that one back at all).
+I could go on, but I would like to make it very clear that Lizzo’s actions are not justifications for fatphobia or misogyny—in this particular case, they are just the opposite, considering that all three plaintiffs are big women of color.

-This is a part of what makes Lizzo’s situation so complicated—it’s hard being the voice or face representing a marginalized group, and when you falter, it unfortunately and unfairly opens up the entire community to more of the backlash they were already fighting against.
-Also, these situations with marginalized people marginalizing others are unfortunately not uncommon: Hurt people hurt people, etc..
-Maybe Lizzo herself is still dealing with some issues caused by the relentless fatphobia she has unfairly experienced throughout her career.
+This is a part of what makes Lizzo’s situation so complicated—it’s hard to be the voice or face representing a marginalized group, and when you falter, it unfortunately and unfairly opens up the entire community to more of the backlash it was already fighting against.
+Also, these situations with marginalized people marginalizing others are unfortunately not uncommon: Hurt people hurt people, etc. Maybe Lizzo herself is still dealing with some issues caused by the relentless fatphobia she has unfairly experienced throughout her career.
 But past trauma, of course, doesn’t give anyone the right to treat others harshly.